 the sweet siesta of a summer day painting

-In my practice I primarily draw from depth-oriented approaches such as psychodynamic, psychoanalytic, Jungian, and humanistic therapies.
+In my practice I primarily draw from depth-oriented approaches such as psychodynamic, psychoanalytic, and humanistic therapies.

 Is Psychotherapy for Me?